qijin-3/find_my_users/data/md/managing-articles.md

 ## Managing Article Metadata

-Depending on your GitBase setup, you might be able to manage additional metadata for your articles:
+Depending on your FindMyUsers setup, you might be able to manage additional metadata for your articles:

 - Tags or Categories
 - Featured Image